 - 1.3.1 Stage A of the sustainability appraisal process was undertaken in 2015-16 and resulted in the production of a Scoping Report that was consulted on in June 2016.
 The report was then updated to take into account consultees' comments and a final version prepared in October 2016.
 The Stage A Scoping Report should be referred to for a description of the original baseline, relevant plans, policies and programmes and the justification for the sustainability objectives that are being implemented in this report.
 Updates to these descriptions are also provided in Chapter 4 of this report. - 1.3.2 The Stage B of the sustainability appraisal process began in 2017 and was summarised initially with the production of the Issues and Options Stage Sustainability Appraisal.
-This report only applied the Stage B process to the draft growth strategy options and draft plan objectives as outlined in the Local Plan Issues and Options document. - 1.3.3 A formal report is not a requirement for Stage B (see - 1.3.4 Figure 1).
-However, a report for consultation was prepared nevertheless, as it was felt to be a useful interim presentation of the application of the SA scoring methodology and a good opportunity for relevant organisations to provide opinions following the initial scoping stage and prior to the scoring being extensively applied to sites and policies. - 1.3.5 As options were continually developed and refined, a further iteration of the Stage B process was applied to the refined objectives, allocation of sites and policies for development management (including reasonable alternatives).
-The results of this exercise are summarised with the production of this Stage B report.
-As work continued on Stage B, the process was divided into five sub-processes (see Figure 2). - B1 Test the Local Plan objectives against the sustainability appraisal framework - B2 Develop the Local Plan options including reasonable alternatives - B3 Evaluate the likely effects of the Local Plan alternatives - B4 Consider ways of mitigating adverse effects and maximising beneficial effects
+This report only applied the Stage B process to the draft growth strategy options and draft plan objectives as outlined in the Local Plan Issues and Options document. - 1.3.3 A formal report is not a requirement for Stage B (see Figure 1).
+However, a report for consultation was prepared nevertheless, as it was felt to be a useful interim presentation of the application of the SA scoring methodology and a good opportunity for relevant organisations to provide opinions following the initial scoping stage and prior to the scoring being extensively applied to sites and policies. - 1.3.4 As options were continually developed and refined, a further iteration of the Stage B process was applied to the refined objectives, allocation of sites and policies for development management (including reasonable alternatives), and the process was divided into five sub-processes (see Figure 2). - B1 Test the Local Plan objectives against the sustainability appraisal framework - B2 Develop the Local Plan options including reasonable alternatives - B3 Evaluate the likely effects of the Local Plan alternatives - B4 Consider ways of mitigating adverse effects and maximising beneficial effects